sama1mansn/greenfield-docs/docs/guide/storage-provider/services/piece-store.md

 PieceStore provides sharding function for data high availability.
 PieceStore uses `fnv` algorithm to shard piece data.
 If users want to use data sharding, you can configure `Shards = a(a is a number which 2 <= a <= 256)` in config.toml.

 **Note** The current implementation of sharding can only be used for multiple buckets in one region.
-The support of multi-region would be added in the future which will be more higher availability.
+The support of multi-region would be added in the future which will be higher availability.

 ### Compatibile With Multi Object Storage

-PieceStore is vendor-agnostic, so it will be compatibile with multi object storage.
+PieceStore is vendor-agnostic, so it will be compatible with multi object storage.
 Now SP supports based storage such as `S3, MinIO, DiskFile and Memory`.
-Recommend using S3 or MinIO in production environment and [the releated config document is here](https://github.com/bnb-chain/greenfield-storage-provider/blob/master/store/piecestore/README.md).
+Recommend using S3 or MinIO in production environment and [the related config document is here](https://github.com/bnb-chain/greenfield-storage-provider/blob/master/store/piecestore/README.md).
 Users can experience PieceStore in local by DiskFile or Memory.

 The common interface is as follows: